 Nearly every profession can benefit from the infusion of fresh and relevant ideas.

-Is a continuum and can be improved by:
+Creativity is a continuum and can be improved by:

 - teaching approaches that focus on cognitive strategies for problem-solving and divergent thinking,